15 courses found

 To develop the potential which everyone has to draw well from observation.
 To teach methods of drawing which are useful for oil painting and others which relate to water colour painting.
 To learn oil, acrylic, gouache and water colour techniques and make finished paintings in these media.

-To enable learners to work online in a safe and responsible manner with an awareness of their personal digital footprint.
+To enable learners to work and communicate online in a safe and responsible manner with an awareness of their personal digital footprint.
+Interact safely online, learn how to protect your personal information and use security to protect your digital devices and information.

 This course aims to make sewing a pleasure and can cover making clothes, alterations and making curtains & cushions.